 Pacey, atmospheric and thoroughly absorbing, these scripts practically read like novels.
 Each of the scripts is illustrated with full-colour screen grabs, ensuring the book appeals to broad audience.
 Introductions by the writers explain the inspirations for the first series and the fascinating process of creating a Doctor Who script.
 As the one book that ties directly into the first series, this is a must-have self-purchase or gift for all Doctor Who fans.

-Russell T Davies is one of the UK's foremost writers of television drama, creating groundbreaking shows such as Queer As Folk, Bob & Rose, and The Second Coming.
+Russell T Davies is one of the UK's foremost writers of television drama, creating ground breaking shows such as Queer As Folk, Bob & Rose, Casanova, Cucumber, The Second Coming, and in 2018, A Very English Scandal for BBC One.
 He has been Head Writer and Executive Producer of Doctor Who since it returned to the BBC in 2005 and has written many of the new series' most memorable episodes.
 He was awarded an OBE in 2008 for services to drama.
 He divides his time between Cardiff and Manchester.